mballard29/Effective-Electric-Vehicles/README.md

 ### Tools:
-* Written in LaTex
+* Written in LaTex using Overleaf
-* Python, mysql-connector module, matplotlib
+* Data collected, cleaned, normalized using Python, mysql-connector module, and Jupyter Notebooks
+* Models and visualizations made using matplotlib
-* MySQL Workbench database
+* Data stored in MySQL Workbench database

 Written 4/2023, Posted as a writing sample